inboxpraveen/movie-recommendation-system/README.md

 2. Type the name of a movie in the search bar, and the system will provide the movie recommendation.

 Note: Only the top 2.5K movies based on IMBD are present in this system's database.

+> **Working on [version 2 of movie recommendation system on new repository](https://github.com/inboxpraveen/movie-recommendation-system-version-2) which can process 1 million movies within similar memory footprints, better recommendations, and diverse selections, with added features like recommendation bucket and mutual sharing.
+Stay tuned and do not forget to start the repository to reach out to open-source community.**